EOSC-Data-Commons/req-packager/design.md

 - combine `view` and `run` button to have actually run VRE inside the view page.
 - the `view` is now redirect to the source, IMO it is better called "source", and "view" replace "run" as mentioned above.

+### Misc 003: requirement and design commend on file-type/tool registries

+The requst packager getting available tool information from tool registry and available type information from type registry.
+These two services are supposed manage by one org (cyfronet now, which is good).
+When new entries arrived, they need to cross validate if the tool's claim are i.e. meet with all the types.

 ## Ideas

 Collect ideas which are in low-priority.

 - Lazy scanning zip/tar file in the dataset on demand, have a sever (filemetrix??) to streaming the decompress and provide a lazy load (these may need some scalability).